EVORA-project/evora-ontology/models/docs/usageRestrictions.md

 # Slot: usage restrictions (usageRestrictions)

-_Specifies any limitations or conditions on the use of the biological material, including restrictions on research, commercial use, or distribution, considering any potential concerns about the related genetic material_
+_Specifies any limitations or conditions on the use of the biological material, including restrictions on research, commercial use, or distribution, considering any potential concerns about the related genetic material._